Simspace/island/README.md

     class Traversable1 s where
       traverse1 :: Applicative m => (forall x. f x -> m (g x)) -> s f a -> m (s g a)

-The product shapes, namely Rec, RecTree, RecTrie, and the twisted shapes which use `Const 'Product`, can also be given an Applicative1 instance.
+The product shapes, namely `Rec`, `RecTree`, `RecTrie`, and the twisted shapes which use `Const 'Product`, can also be given an `Applicative1` instance.

     class Applicative1 s where
       pure1 :: (forall x. f x) -> s f a ap1   :: (forall x. f x -> g x -> h x) -> s f a -> s g a -> s h a

-The other shapes all have a corresponding product shape into which they can be cast in order to use Applicative1.
+The other shapes all have a corresponding product shape into which they can be cast in order to use `Applicative1`.

     class Productizable s where
       type Productized s